joseph-a-levine/authoring/_older/2022_books.md

 **The Making of the Atomic Bomb**, Richard Rhodes

-**The Apollo Murders**, Chris Hadfield{% sidenote "tamch" "My favorite books by an astronaut.
+**The Apollo Murders**, Chris Hadfield{% sidenote "tamch" "My favorite book by an astronaut.
 Not good." %}